flutter/website/src/_includes/docs/install/devices/ios-physical.md

 enable trust for both your Mac and the Development Certificate on the iOS device.

-You should enabled trust of your Mac on your iOS device when you [attached the device to your Mac](#attach).
+You should have enabled trust of your Mac on your iOS device when you [attached the device to your Mac](#attach).

 ##### Enable developer certificate for your iOS devices